nsavold/parsons-problems/index.markdown

 title: Multiple Parson's Problems on One Page
 ---
 # My Parson's problems:
-add the new car to the thirs spot on the list and print them.
+## add the new car to the third spot on the list and print the cars.

 <div id="parson2-sortableTrash" class="sortable-code"></div>
 <div id="parson2-sortable" class="sortable-code"></div>